kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 You can do quite complex database operations this way.

-In particular, I always found it extremely hard to interpret `SHOW processlist` because you cannot restrict the output in any way, but now you can very easily using `grep`:
+In particular, I always found it extremely hard to interpret `SHOW processlist` because you cannot restrict the output in any way within `mysql`.

     docker@boot2docker:/mnt/sda1/tmp$ docker exec -it m1 mysql -e "SHOW processlist" +--------+---------+-------------------+------+-------------+-------+-----------------------------------------------------------------------+------------------+----------+